Boba tea has skyrocketed in popularity over the past few years, and many people are foregoing iced coffee drinks for

 If you like a more traditional boba that's made with tea, then the Iced Chai Tea Latte with coffee popping pearls will be the one for you.

 But if you’re a die-hard fan of coffee drinks, you’ll want to try the “In the Dark” as soon as it’s released, which is made with cold brew and coffee popping pearls.

-The testing period started in December 2021 at two stores in the chain, so we’re hoping that they will sell boba tea drinks at all Starbucks stores, as well as more Starbucks boba tea drinks, sooner rather than later.
+The testing period started in December 2021 at two Californian stores in the chain, so we’re hoping that they will sell boba tea drinks at all Starbucks stores, as well as more Starbucks boba tea drinks, sooner rather than later.

 What Exactly Is Boba?

-Boba tea originated in Taiwan sometime in the 1940s, and this Taiwanese drink is traditionally made from a combination of milk, tea, and chewy tapioca balls.
+Boba tea is a Taiwanese drink and is traditionally made from a combination of milk, tea, and chewy tapioca balls.

 The tapioca balls in the boba tea, also called tapioca pearls or boba pearls, are created using a starchy ingredient found in cassava plant roots.

 Usually, these delicious tapioca pearls are added to black tea or green tea.
 But if you’re not a fan of iced teas, they can also be added to actual coffee.